EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 ## Contributing via GitHub

-Note when we want to work with `STEMMUS_SCOPE` repository on a new computer for you need to configure a few things following steps 1 through 5 below.
+If you want to work with the `STEMMUS_SCOPE` repository for the first time, or on a new computer, you need to configure a few things following steps 1 through 5 below.

 <details>